 The Liberty Hotel

 When you think of champagne, do you also think of being in jail?
 We didn’t think so!
 But that’s what you’ll get at this unique Marriott Luxury Collection hotel.
-The cheekily named Liberty Hotel used to be an actual, working jail, and now, in addition to staying there overnight, they give guided tours of the building’s somewhat spooky history, but thankfully end with a cobweb-clearing glass of bubbly.
+The cheekily named Liberty Hotel used to be an actual, working jail, and celebrates four diamond status.
+And now, in addition to staying there overnight, they give guided tours of the building’s somewhat spooky history, which thankfully ends with a glass of bubbly.

 Address: 215 Charles Street, Boston, MA 02114